DonatoTalone/PyPicker/README.md

 pip install -r requirements.txt
 ```

-Note: The requirements include PyQt6, pyqtgraph, obspy, and numpy.
+Note: The requirements include PyQt6, pyqtgraph, and numpy.
+But not Obspy due to likely errors appearing during the installation depending on the linux distribution.
+INSTALL OBSPY BY YOURSELF TO RUN THE PICKER!

 ## How to Use